Sd.Kfz. 10: Usage in Sweden

+A restored Swedish Artilleritraktor m/43 or Volvo HBT, 2011.

 When war broke out in September 1939, Sweden maintained a policy of neutrality.
 To support this policy, a rapid upgrade of aging military equipment was necessary.
 Guns, vehicles and aircraft was both manufactured domestically and purchased abroad.
 Artillery guns, 10.5 cm leFH 18 and towing vehicles was purchased from Germany in the winter of 1939/1940 and deliveries started in 1940.
 The towing vehicles were partly Klöckner-Deutz A330 4x4 trucks and some Demag D7 halftracks.
 The halftracks would be used in sub-arctic climate and all twelve Demags were, in the autumn of 1940, delivered along with twelve guns to the 8th Artillery regiment (A8) in the northern city of Boden, close to the arctic circle.
 Noteworthy is that the 10.5 cm leFH 18 ("Haubits m/39" in Swedish terms) is a significantly heavier gun than the ones the German army towed with this vehicle.
 In Sweden, the Demag was called "Artilleritraktor m/40" or "Arttrak m/40" for short.